Sagar18396/Veerji-Interiors/README.md

 # Veerji-Interiors
-Veerji Interiors is a portfolio website for an Interio designer based in Mumbai.
+Veerji Interiors is a portfolio website for an Interior designer based in Mumbai.